guygregory/ChatToolkit/README.md

 ## How to use - Prerequisites

 * Before deploying Azure OpenAI, please gain approval for your Azure subscription.
 [Here's the form](https://aka.ms/oai/access) (currently business customers/managed partners/MSFT internal only)
-* **GPT-4** (Optional) At time of writing, GPT-4 models are currently in preview.
-Once you've had Azure OpenAI approved for your subscription, [you can apply for GPT-4 by filling out this form](https://aka.ms/oai/get-gpt4)
-* **GPT-4** (Optional) At time of writing, GPT-4 models are only available in East US and South Central US Azure regions.
-Check [this page](https://learn.microsoft.com/en-us/azure/cognitive-services/openai/concepts/models#gpt-4-models) for new regions added in future.
 * Once you've had approval, you'll need to deploy the Azure OpenAI service into your subscription.
 [Instructions are on the Microsoft Docs page.](https://learn.microsoft.com/en-us/azure/cognitive-services/openai/how-to/create-resource?pivots=web-portal)
 * Next, you'll need to [deploy at least one model](https://learn.microsoft.com/en-us/azure/cognitive-services/openai/how-to/create-resource?pivots=web-portal#deploy-a-model), either the standard GPT-3.5 Turbo model, or GPT-4/GPT-4-32k if you have access.
+* **GPT-4o** This app will work best with the GPT-4o model, although any model which can be used with version 1.x of the OpenAI Python Library should also work fine (inc. GPT-3.5 Turbo and other versions of GPT-4)
+* **Regions** Not all models are available in every Azure region.
+Check [this page]([https://learn.microsoft.com/en-us/azure/cognitive-services/openai/concepts/models#gpt-4-models](https://learn.microsoft.com/en-us/azure/ai-services/openai/concepts/models#gpt-4-and-gpt-4-turbo-model-availability)) to check region availability.

 ![](media/Models2v4.png)